chromium/chromium/docs/security/life-of-a-security-issue.md

 basis.

 Bug reports that include specific steps to reproduce, analysis, proofs of concept, and/or suggested patches are encouraged.
+The [Chrome Vulnerability Rewards Program (VRP) policies page](https://g.co/chrome/vrp/#report-quality) has information about the expected characteristics of baseline and high-quality security bug reports.
 Please also check the [FAQ](faq.md) to learn about issues that are frequently reported.

 ## 2. Triage bug